stuartellis/sve-personal-website/content/articles/rumdl-markdown-maintenance.md

 [LibreOffice](https://www.libreoffice.org/) office suite support Markdown.
 LLMs now use Markdown as their standard text format for input and output.

-The Markdown format supports extensions and embedded elements.
-You can embed metadata (frontmatter), [MDX components](https://mdxjs.com/) and [Mermaid](https://mermaid-js.github.io) diagrams into Markdown documents, as well as links to assets like images.

-Markdown files often contain formatting errors and broken links.
-This means that we should always check the Markdown documents that we rely on.
+We often write Markdown manually, so the documents that we rely on can easily contain syntax issues and broken links as well as inconsistent formatting.
+This means that we should automatically lint and format Markdown files, in the same way that we maintain code files.

-The [rumdl](https://rumdl.dev/) tool provides both formatting and linting for Markdown documents.
+The [rumdl](https://rumdl.dev/) tool provides both linting and formatting for Markdown documents, including [reflowing text](https://rumdl.dev/md013/?h=reflow#reflow-modes) to standardise line lengths.
 You can run `rumdl` with Git hooks, on-demand by [using a hook manager](https://www.stuartellis.name/articles/prek-containers/), and as part of continuous integration pipelines.
 It supports the popular variations of Markdown, such as [CommonMark](https://commonmark.org/), [GFM](https://github.github.com/gfm/) and [Python Markdown](https://python-markdown.github.io/).